 We consider the thermal part of the pressure $P$ from \eqref{A32}.
 In UR limit, we replace $\omega=\left(\boldsymbol{k}^{2}+m^{2}\right)^{1/2}$ with $\omega_{k}\equiv k$.
 Introducing the fugacity

 the pressure $P$ in UR limit is given by

-Note that as in NR limit, the chemical potential $\mu$ depends explicitly on $T$ and $\Omega$.
+Note that as in NR limit, the fugacity depends explicitly on $T$ and $\Omega$.
+In Sec. \ref{sec5}, this dependence will be explicitly determined [see \eqref{D27} and Fig. \ref{fig5}].
 Following the same arguments as in Sec. \ref{sec3a} for the NR limit, the integral appearing in \eqref{B20} is convergent only if the chemical potential $\mu<0$ and $\ell<0$.
 After performing a change of variable $\ell\to -\ell$, the thermal pressure in UR limit is thus given by

 Using \eqref{B5}, the pressure $P_{\text{ur}}$ reads

 As in the previous case, for $\Omega>0$, the summation over $\ell$ yields \eqref{B7}.
 To perform the $k$-integration, we follow the arguments in Appendix \ref{appB2} [see \eqref{appB14}] and arrive at